WHLX

-WHLX (1590 AM) is an Americana radio station licensed to Marine City, Michigan, with a power output of 1,000 watts day, 102 watts night.
-The station is owned by Radio First and broadcasts from studios on Huron Avenue in Downtown Port Huron.
-Its programming is also simulcasted on FM Translator W224DT, licensed to Port Huron, Michigan at 92.7 MHz, with an effective radiated power of 125 watts.
-The station currently brands itself as Country, Rock, and Folk 92.7 WHLX The Hills.
+WHLX (1590 AM) was an Americana radio station licensed to Marine City, Michigan, with a power output of 1,000 watts day and 102 watts at night.
+The station was owned by Radio First and broadcast from studios on Huron Avenue in Downtown Port Huron.
+Its programming was simulcast on FM translator W224DT, licensed to Port Huron at 92.7 MHz, with an effective radiated power of 125 watts.
+The station branded itself as Country, Rock, and Folk 92.7 WHLX The Hills.

+WHLX ceased broadcasting on 1590 AM and 92.7 FM on April 6, 2026, with the Americana format moving to a reinvented WPHM.
+The license was cancelled on April 13.

 History

 The station started as WSDC in 1951, then WDOG and later became WSMA with country music.

 Early years

 The history of this station dates back to December 1947, when Radio St. Clair applied for a construction permit for the station to be built in Algonac, Michigan, about 8 miles south of Marine City, and to operate at a power of 500 watts.
 The permit was amended the following year to change its proposed city of license from Algonac to Marine City.
 The year after that, the land on which to build the transmitter facility along Marine City highway was selected, and the license was amended to reflect a power increase from 500 to 1,000 watts, and to adopt a two-tower directional antenna pattern.

 WHLX went on the air on December 10, 1951, with the call letters WSDC, operating from its transmitter facility at 5300 Marine City Highway, on the outskirts of Marine City.
 Doing business as Radio St. Clair, Inc., Jerry Coughlin served as the station's first president and general manager.

 By 1954, Coughlin had turned the duties of general manager to sales director John Bell and renamed the station WDOG.
 Fred Cale assumed sales and management duties by 1960.

+Notable staff include Lonnie Barron, a country music artist who also had an airshift at WSDC.
+He released six records before his untimely death in January 10, 1957 at the age of 26.
+Barron was shot in the head by a fan's jealous husband at his home in Muttonville.